Youth Mental Health Edutainment

 "It is easier to build strong children than to repair broken men." — Frederick Douglass

-Just recently I had the pleasure of volunteering at North Beach Elementary School during their annual Arts and Culture day.
+Back in February I presented my first workshop at North Beach Elementary during their annual Arts and Culture day.
 “Know Your Worth ” was the lesson I presented to discuss the importance of self-worth to 5th graders.
 When we moved on to the discussion portion of the lesson, I was impressed by how eager the kids were to express their feelings.
 One of the questions I asked them is how they coped with sadness.
 It was interesting that the majority of their answers involved turning to some form of entertainment such as music, gaming, and Youtube videos.

 After the lesson I had a talk with one of the kids who had openly expressed that he in fact was suffering from a low self-esteem.
 When I asked him what contributed to him feeling bad about himself he answered, “cyber bullying”.
 He said that when he plays video games afterschool, some of the boys make nasty comments to him like “everybody hates you” and “go die”.
 He also said that as a result of being treated this way, he is often angry and losses his temper.